 It is now even more economical and environmentally friendly to visit the Railway, especially if you have an electric vehicle.
 At Dalegarth Station we have a free-to-use electric car charge point, so you can enjoy your day out with us, safe in the knowledge that you are saving your pennies and saving the planet too!

 We have recently been working on ensuring that our cafés are fully environmentally friendly.
 At both Turntable and Fellbites cafés we have swapped plastic straws for paper straws, we have stopped using plastic sauce sachets and now use bottled sauces, all takeaway items are now served in compostable containers including wooden cutlery and compostable coffee cups.
-All fizzy drink bottles are now being swapped for aluminium cans or glass bottles and we are aiming to install water taps at both cafés so customers can refill their own bottles free of charge.
+All fizzy drink bottles are now being swapped for aluminium cans or glass bottles and we have installed a water tap at Dalegarth café so customers can refill their own bottles free of charge.

 What better way to watch the rich biodiversity of wildlife in the area than onboard our tranquil little journey.
 Keep an eye out for Buzzards and Red Squirrels en route.
 As our little steam engines travel from Ravenglass across tidal Barrow Marsh, keep an eye out for Oyster Catchers and Ringed Plovers.
 There's so much to see on your journey, keep your eyes peeled and let us know what you spot!

 Red Squirrels can often be spotted from our trains on the journey to Dalegarth in the mornings.
 Keep your eyes peeled as the train makes its way through the woods near intermediate stations Miteside Halt and Murthwaite Halt.
 With squirrel feeders located in the woods, you will often spot these lovely little critters having breakfast!
 Unfortunately, it is a sad fact that our native species is in decline and only clings onto a few pockets in England today.

 We ran a campaign to check our #egglegs and found our eggs are born just 12 miles away!
 If you are interested in the environmental impact of purhasing local food and drink, you may find this information interesting.
 Click here to find out how far your eggs have traveled to get to you!